 Funded by / Ownership

-Higher Perspective does not disclose ownership, however at the bottom of each page the website is copyrighted to Higher Perspective, LLC.
+Higher Perspective does not disclose ownership; however, at the bottom of each page, the website is copyrighted to Higher Perspective, LLC.
 Revenue is derived through advertising.

 Analysis / Bias

-Overall, we rate Higher Perspective a strong pseudoscience website based on the promotion of astrology and alternative health claims.
-(D. Van Zandt 01/09/2020)
+Overall, we rate Higher Perspective a strong pseudoscience website based on promoting astrology and alternative health claims.
+(D. Van Zandt 01/09/2020) Updated (08/15/2022)

 Last Updated on May 24, 2023 by Media Bias Fact Check